 In northeastern South Dakota, located 30 minutes from Fort Sisseton Historic State Park, this beautiful country park has a shady reputation attached to it.
 Locals often tell tales of uncanny and unexplained happenings in the area, though none of the claims are scientific or proven.

-The park is well-known for its total of eight miles of frequently used trails roam the lush and luxurious countryside of Sica Hollow, and the park continues to expand in popularity.
+The park is well-known for its total of eight miles of frequently used trails roaming the lush and luxurious countryside of Sica Hollow, and the park continues to expand in popularity.

 Enthusiastic horse riders over the years have come from across the country to The horse camp in the park, which has eight available areas and community corals.